Skip to content

 }

-1. Also don't forgot to impl a new function for Clientbound Packets so we can actaully send then by putting in the values
+1. Also don't forgot to impl a new function for Clientbound Packets so we can actually send them by putting in the values.

 Example: